heckman/photos-server/README.md

 - If the search produces no valid results, you'll get a _404_.
 - If the search takes too long you'll get a _500_ error.
 (Try narrowing your search terms.)
-- if `/open` is appended to the URL, the photo also will be opened in the Photos app.
+- if `?open` is appended to the URL, the photo also will be opened in the Photos app.

 ### Server